-Figure 6.26.
+Figure 6.23.
 Temporal input and output files for mobile sources

-Figure 6.26, "Temporal input and output files for mobile sources" [316] shows the input and output files for the Temporal program for mobile sources.
+Figure 6.23, "Temporal input and output files for mobile sources" [292] shows the input and output files for the Temporal program for mobile sources.
 The input files include the country, state, and county codes file (COSTCY), the holidays file (HOLIDAYS), the optional process date file (PROCDATES) and, if activity data are used, the inventory data table (INVTABLE).
-Spemat also reads the mobile codes file (MCODES).
-The MEFLIST file lists available emission factors files created by Emisfac, which is used when processing activity data, as is the mobile emission process file (MEPROC).
-Temporal also uses the inventory file output from Smkinven (MOBL), the temporal profiles file (MTPRO), the temporal cross-reference file (MTREF), and the ungridding matrix file for activity data (MUMAT).
+Temporal also uses the inventory file output from Smkinven (MOBL), the temporal profiles file (MTPRO), and the temporal cross-reference file (MTREF).
+For mobile sources, Temporal reads the mobile codes file (MCODES).